vivacitylabs/vivacity_occupancy_example/README.md

 It prints the sensor ID and timestamp of each message it receives, and prints a table of zonal occupancies by class whenever these values change.

+It is intended to be used as a starting point for developing a C application for consuming and processing Vivacity `DetectorTrackerFrame`s eg on traffic signal controllers or UTC instations.

 ## Dependencies

 * `build-essential` (or equivalent for your distro)